michaelrauh/romanNumeralAdder/README.md

 # romanNumeralAdder
 To build and run all:
-make && ./roman_converter && ./roman
+make && target/roman_converter && target/roman

-To build and run only conversion tests: make roman_converter && ./roman_converter
+To build and run only conversion tests: make target/roman_converter && target/roman_converter

-To build and run only addition/subtraction tests: make roman && ./roman
+To build and run only addition/subtraction tests: make target/roman && target/roman

 To clean: make clean